-12 SUPPORTING INFORMATION:
+11 SUPPORTING INFORMATION:

-- 12.1 This report presents the updated Risk Management Policy for 2023/24 (Appendix 1) which sets out the council's approach to risk management, the Risk Appetite and details the arrangements for managing risk.
-The Policy forms part of the governance and performance management arrangements at the council. - 12.2 The Policy sets out the framework for identifying the significant risks (Corporate risks) that are relevant to the achievement of the council's strategic and operational objectives; evaluating their potential consequences; and implementing the most effective way of managing and monitoring them. - 12.3 In-line with best practice, the council evaluates its risks using a four-point scale for the likelihood or probability of the risk occurring and the impact caused should the risk occur.
+- 11.1 This report presents the updated Risk Management Policy for 2024/25 (Appendix 1) which sets out the council's approach to risk management, the Risk Appetite and details the arrangements for managing risk.
+The Policy forms part of the governance and performance management arrangements at the council. - 11.2 The Policy sets out the framework for identifying the significant risks (Corporate risks) that are relevant to the achievement of the council's

+- strategic and operational objectives; evaluating their potential consequences; and implementing the most effective way of managing and monitoring them. - 11.3 In-line with best practice, the council evaluates its risks using a four-point scale for the likelihood or probability of the risk occurring and the impact caused should the risk occur.
 These are rated between low and significant.
-A score for each risk is then calculated using the four-by-four matrix with the lowest score being one and the highest sixteen. - 12.4 Included as an appendix to the Policy is the council's Corporate Risk Register which includes the risks that are of greatest significance to the council in the context of the aims and objectives that are set out in the Council Plan 2020-25.
-These risks are owned and regularly reviewed by ELB. - 12.5 Report AG096 presented on 2 March 2023, contained details of the Q3 and Q4 ELB review and the amends made to the Corporate Risk Register. - 12.6 The corporate risks are currently considered to be: - Capacity to deliver services - Ensuring decisions are made on customer insight and engagement - The need to ensure effective business continuity plans - The need to maintain effective strategic partnerships - The need to ensure financial resilience - A focus on strategic planning for housing - Protection against digital attacks through effective cyber security - Responding to the Climate Emergency - Responding to events caused by climate change - Responded to the challenges of nutrient neutrality, specifically phosphates - 12.7 The risk related to nutrient neutrality (phosphates) was escalated to the Corporate Risk Register from the Operational Risk Register in December 2022 as a result of the Q3 ELB review.
-This is due to the current risk associated with this to be considered as highly likely with a significant impact.
-The Corporate Head of Planning and Regulatory Services and the Strategic Director are actively managing the risk to ensure controls are put in place to reduce the risk to acceptable levels.
+A score for each risk is then calculated using the four-by-four matrix with the lowest score being one and the highest sixteen. - 11.4 Included as an appendix to the Policy is the council's Corporate Risk Register which includes the risks that are of greatest significance to the council in the context of the aims and objectives that are set out in the Council Plan 2020-25.
+These risks are owned and regularly reviewed by ELB. - 11.5 In Q3 23/24, Risk Management was audited by the Southern Internal Audit Partnership (SIAP) and received substantial assurance. - 11.6 Report AG120 presented on 29 February 2024, contained details of the Q4 ELB review and the amends made to the Corporate Risk Register.
+The corporate risks are currently considered to be: - Capacity to deliver services - Ensuring decisions are made based on a strong evidence base, customer insight and engagement - The need to ensure effective business continuity plans - The need to maintain effective strategic partnerships - The need to ensure financial resilience - A focus on strategic planning for housing - · Protection against digital attacks through effective cyber security - Responding to the Climate Emergency - Responding to events caused by climate change - Responded to the challenges of nutrient neutrality, specifically phosphates - 11.7 The Risk Management Policy reflects best practice and there have been no major updates, amends or additions as a result of this annual review. - a) The main changes are summarised below: